 Montclair State University offers several faculty development opportunities to support online teaching including technology workshops, an online course emphasizing pedagogical considerations, as well as our Annual Summer Institute.

 Develop a strong foundation by participating in our learning management workshops.
-We recommend the following sequence of trainings to support your online/hybrid course development, and offer these workshops both in Canvas (MSU's new Learning Management System), and Blackboard.
+We recommend the following sequence of trainings to support your online/hybrid course development, and offer these workshops in Canvas (MSU's new Learning Management System).